-- j.
+- standards (such as INNOQ), cross sector coordination institutions (GPSCA, INCAJU); - i.
+Development agencies, and other multilateral and bilateral international organizations that are, have been or intend to start, working in development strategy, whether they focus on capacity building, financing of public expenditure and/or provide or finance investment strategies directly; - j.
 Existing private sector development programmes in Nampula; - k.
-Existing technical schools that may provide a basis for technical training, as well as technological adaptation and innovation; - Existing local capacities that may provide a basis for broad strategy and business training; - m.
+Existing technical schools that may provide a basis for technical training, as well as technological adaptation and innovation; - 1.
+Existing local capacities that may provide a basis for broad strategy and business training; - m.
 Existing local capacities that may provide a basis for decentralised capacity building in investment and development strategy. - 3.
-Identification and collection of legislation and other official documents80: - a.
+Identification and collection of legislation and other official documents5: - a.
 Legislation on issues related to investment and industrial policy and management; setting of businesses, quality standards and environmental legislation; industrial relations, labour and employment legislation; fiscal legislation; investment incentives legislation; customs legislation. - b.
-Strategic plans and economic frameworks for the country (mid term macroeconomic and fiscal frameworks and reviews, PARPA, national policy documents - industrial, agricultural and rural development, tourism, mineral resources, energy, roads, transports, communications, as well as specific sector policies such as, for example, cashew, textiles and clothing, etc.); - c.
+Strategic plans and economic frameworks for the country (mid term macroeconomic and fiscal frameworks and reviews, PARPA, national policy documents industrial, agricultural and rural development, tourism, mineral resources, energy, roads, transports, communications, as well as specific sector policies such as, for example, cashew, textiles and clothing, etc.); - c.
 Provincial strategies at provincial, sector and district levels; - d.
-Documents of existing or planned programs to support private sector development or development
+Documents of existing or planned programs to support private sector development or development - 4.
+Based on information about actors/partners and their location (HQ and sites), as well as information about major investment projects, major sectors of the economy and major capacity building projects related to development strategy and development of the private sector, identify districts to visit.
+Unfortunately, given the effects of the recent floods and the cyclone Delphina on the road system, one also has to consider access to the area, in addition to its economic relevance.
+Another aspect to take into consideration is the regional conferences with districts that the provincial government had planned for after the Nacala Corridor Conference.
+It would be very important to participate in at least one of the regional conferences.
+In order to maximise the benefits of such participation, the regional conference to participate in should be selected also on the basis of the relevance for the other aspects of the study, namely the concentration of agents and actors that are relevant.

-80 In collecting the information required, mentioned in the previous points, many documents will be collected (for example, strategy, planning and budget documents will be collected when information about the province's macroeconomic performance is collected).
+5 In collecting the information required, mentioned in the previous points, many documents will be collected (for example, strategy, planning and budget documents will be collected when information about the province's macroeconomic performance is collected).
 However, this section of the detailed list of activities to perform consolidates the list of documents that may not necessarily be collected if not specifically looked for.